A Race we must win

 You donate, we plant

-Boris Herrmann, the most famous sailor in Germany, just successfully finished the toughest single-handed regatta in the world, the Vendèe Globe Race.
-Together with the Mama Earth Foundation, he and his team have created the Malizia Mangrove Park in the Philippines / Mati, Davao Oriental.
-There, through donations, one million mangroves are planted to the already existing ones.
-The park thus makes an enormously important contribution to the restoration of the ecosystem, provides a better income for the residents and the mangroves bind high amounts of the climate-damaging CO2.
+Together with the Mama Earth Foundation, he and his team have created the Malizia Mangrove Park in the Philippines, Mati, Davao Oriental.
+Through donations the goal is to plant one million mangroves in addition to the already existing ones.
+Thus, the park makes an enormously important contribution to the restoration of this ecosystem, provides a better income for the local residents and the mangroves bind large quantities of the climate-damaging CO2.

 Every mangrove counts for our unique Malizia Mangrove Park.
 The price of 0.33 euros for a mangrove covers collecting the seeds, growing the saplings in the nurseries and exposing the mangroves.